Scientific-Computing-in-Matlab/Module-6-Parametric-Statistical-Analysis/README.md

 ## Objectives

-At the end of the module you will be able to
+At the end of this *two-week* module you will be able to

 - Perform traditional T-tests and ANOVAs in Matlab
 - Explain the computations underlying the ANOVA